-Busy footways e.g. main shopping centres are treated on a reactive basis during periods of prolonged freezing, within the resources available, once the precautionary salting network is clear.
+Busy footways, for example, main shopping centres, are treated on a reactive basis during periods of prolonged freezing, within the resources available, once the precautionary salting network is clear.

 Major cycleways will only be treated on a reactive basis during periods of prolonged freezing within the available resources and priorities.